ThinhVu/simple-blog/README.md

-# simple-social-network
+# simple-blog

-A very simple social network
+A very simple blog.

+A place to experiment JS web framework/serverless